RockHong/vim-env/PluginHelps.md

 |'NERDTreeShowHidden'|
 |'NERDTreeWinSize'|

+add a file/directory under a dir
+select that dir, press m to show up menu, press a to 'add child node', then input file or directory name.
+NERDTree will show help to tell you what the diff between dir name and file name.

 ###ack
 *Ack* is like grep, but it will show its searching result in vim Quickfix window, so that you